Fulbright Foreign Student Program

-“One of the things that I admire most of the U.S. higher education system is the dedication of the professors so that students can develop themselves in the best way during their students.
+“One of the things that I admire most of the U.S. higher education system is the dedication of the professors so that students can develop themselves in the best way during their studies.
 I also like the modality of the classes and the education that combines theoretical and practical aspects.”
-Eddy Ixcotoyac, Fulbright Foreign Student Fellow 2018.
+Eddy Ixcotoyac, Fulbright Foreign Student Alumni 2018

-The Fulbright Foreign Student Scholarship gives Guatemalan citizens that fulfill all the eligibility requirements the possibility to study a Masters or Ph.D. in the United States.
+The Fulbright Foreign Student Scholarship gives Guatemalan citizens who fulfill all the eligibility requirements the possibility of pursuing a master’s degree in the United States.

 You must fulfill all the following requirements to be eligible: